Hanabi-Live/hanabi-live/docs/FEATURES.md

 - Arrows indicate the cards that are touched by a clue.
   - A circle on the arrow shows the type of clue that was given.
-  - Arrows with a white border indicate that they are touching a "brand new" card (e.g. a card that has not been touched by any positive clues yet).
+  - Arrows with a white fill indicate that they are touching a "brand new" card (e.g. a card that has not been touched by any positive clues yet).
-  - Arrows with a gray border indicate that they are re-touching a card that has been previously touched by one or more positive clues.
+  - Arrows with a gray fill indicate that they are re-touching a card that has been previously touched by one or more positive clues.
 - An orange border around a card signifies that it has been "touched" by one or more positive clues.
 The card will also be raised slightly.
 - The game will keep track of the clues that accumulate on cards, "filling them in" when appropriate.
 - You can hold down the left mouse button or tap and hold on someone else's hand to see how it appears to them.
 (This is referred to as "empathy".)